Music and Texts of Gary Bachlund

 We know certainly that more music was planned, but never added.
 And we know Thomas considered himself a potential librettist.
 Hence we may ask: was Under Milk Wood to be "all singing," as one of Thomas' longest and most trusted friends clearly writes?
 It is an obvious possibility.

-My unpublished song cycle, Voices Under Milk Wood, based on the play text, was written in 1989 during my work with Charles Mackerras and the Welsh National Opera, in Cardiff and on tour throughout south Wales and England.
+My then unpublished song cycle, Voices Under Milk Wood, based on the play text, was written in 1989 during my work with Charles Mackerras and the Welsh National Opera, in Cardiff and on tour throughout south Wales and England.
 While living the summer in Wales, I became an ardent student of Thomas' work.
 While musical settings of his poetry might seem a more likely focus for art songs, it was the prose and poetry -- with blood pressure -- of Under Milk Wood [as an opera setting] which drew me.

 I visited Swansea which knew Thomas' boyhood, the Pembroke of Mr. Waldo's song, the boat house over the estuary at Laugharne and the hillside graveyard where he now lies under a white-washed cross.
 These places, with the words of the play, were soil in which my settings are rooted.